Google Pixel 9 Pro Fold vs Samsung Galaxy Z Fold 6: here comes the rivalry!

 Google takes a slightly different path to designing its foldables.
 While Samsung insists on keeping the cover screen narrow, so it's more one-hand, single-thumb-friendly, Google spreads out the Pixel Fold to be wider and thinner.
 In other words — it feels more like a "regular smartphone" when closed up.

-Truth be told, the Pixel 9 Pro Fold is slightly narrower and taller than last year's Pixel Fold — the cover screen is now 20:9, which is in line with most flagship phones out there.
+Truth be told, the Pixel 9 Pro Fold is slightly narrower and taller than last year's Pixel Fold — the cover screen is now 20:9, which is in line with most "regular" flagship phones out there.
 The iPhones, for example, have 19.5:9 screens.
 The new Pixel 9 Pro Fold is also even thinner than last year's model.

-This is all to say that yes — the Google Pixel 9 Pro Fold feels more like a "regular" smartphone when folded — definitely less "blocky" than the Galaxy Z Fold 6.
+This is all to say that yes — the Google Pixel 9 Pro Fold feels more like a "regular" smartphone when folded — definitely less of a "brick" than the Galaxy Z Fold 6.
 The latter has a tall and narrow 22:9 cover screen, which can feel a bit cramped, especially if you put a case with a protective lip around the bezel — it's definitely meant for quick looks and swipe-typing with one finger instead of really diving in (that's what the main display is for!).

-Last year's Pixel Fold showed us that Google knows how to make nice, sturdy hinges.
-It also came with water-resistance — the bad news is that this hasn't been upgraded.
+No upgrades to ingress protection from the Google camp.
 The Pixel 9 Pro Fold comes with IPX8 water-resistance, where the Galaxy Z Fold 6 now has IP48 rating for limited particle protection, together with the water-resistance.

 You will notice a new camera module on the back of the Pixel 9 Pro Fold — it's a huge square, not a vizor, and it's moved to the upper-left corner of the phone's back.
 So, if you hated the horizontal strip of the other Pixel phones, this one is something different!